Physical Determination of the Action

-Step by step physical terminology is constructed from empirical grounds.\footnote{Despite the Nobel - Laughlin \cite{Laughlin reinventing physics from the buttom down} 'focussed on the question whether Physics was a logical creation of the mind or a synthesis built on observations...
+We start from a physical interaction and we arrive at a mathematical action (functional).
+We begin with generic actions (billiard-collision $w$, gravitational process, standard kick $w_{\mathbf{1}}$); in the end we have determined them by physical measures.
+We develop all physical terminology from empirical grounds.\footnote{Despite the Nobel - Laughlin \cite{Laughlin reinventing physics from the buttom down} ''focussed on the question whether physics was a logical creation of the mind or a synthesis built on observations...
 Seeing our understanding of nature as a mathematical construction has fundamentally different implications from seeing it as an empirical synthesis... (from a) world view that mathematics grows out of experimental observation, not the other way around.
-The world we actually inhabit, as opposed to the happy idealization of modern scientific mythology, is filled with wonderful and important things we have not yet seen because we have not looked, or have not been able to look at due to technical limitations.'
-'It is not the case that in natural science, as in any other science, we start from fixed basic concepts and search for their realization in our surrounding world - explains Planck \cite{Planck - Wege zur physikalischen Erkenntnis} - rather it is quite the reverse.
-By birth we humans are all simply placed into the midst of life without prior preparation even without being informed and in order to cope with this imposed life... we seek to \emph{establish} certain \emph{concepts which are suitable for usage} to past and future experiences \emph{in real life}.' } We reconstruct the formation of the theory.
-In the resulting formalism mathematical terms inherit physical meaning and their interrelation genetically unfolds.
-Each step in the development of new physical concepts is the product of a working process (see figure \ref{pic_Begriffsbildung_als_Arbeitsprozess}).
+The world we actually inhabit, as opposed to the happy idealization of modern scientific mythology, is filled with wonderful and important things we have not yet seen because we have not looked, or have not been able to look at due to technical limitations.'' ''It is not the case that in natural science, as in any other science, we start from fixed basic concepts and search for their realization in our surrounding world - explains Planck \cite{Planck - Wege zur physikalischen Erkenntnis} - rather it is quite the reverse.
+By birth we humans are all simply placed into the midst of life without prior preparation even without being informed and in order to cope with this imposed life... we seek to \emph{establish} certain \emph{concepts which are suitable for usage} to past and future (work) experiences \emph{in real life}.''} In figure \ref{pic_Begriffsbildung_als_Arbeitsprozess}